HiFromAjay/hifromajay.github.io/index.md

  mainly due to changes in the production code.
 However, the maintenance and execution of a large number of tests are resource-intensive and costly.
 Therefore, I develop techniques to remove obsolete and redundant tests and repair broken tests.</li>
  <li><b><i>Bug Collection, Characterization, and Detection:</i></b> Users are likely to abandon any software system that
  has critical bugs.
-Therefore, I collect and characterize various types of critical bugs.
-I also develop tools and techniques to detect these bugs.
-The data and tools can help developers in preventing, detecting, and fixing critical bugs. </li>
+Therefore, to help developers in preventing, detecting, and fixing critical bugs, I collect and characterize various types of critical bugs and develop tools and techniques to detect these bugs.</li>
  </ul>
  You can find more information about me in my <a href="doc/CV_Ajay.pdf" target="_blank"><b>CV</b></a> (Updated June 3, 2022).</div>